FooBarWidget/encrypted_cookie_store/README.markdown

 **Note**: This is _not_ ThinkRelevance's EncryptedCookieStore.
 In the Rails 2.0 days they wrote an EncryptedCookieStore, but it seems their repository had gone defunct and their source code lost.
-This EncryptedCookieStore written from scratch by Phusion.
+This EncryptedCookieStore is written from scratch by Phusion.

 Installation and usage
 ----------------------